 I also have a single AA version of this light, which presumably has the

 This light might use a Cree XM-L2 emitter.

-This is my choice of a headlamp for a backpacking trip for around camp use.
+This is my choice of a light headlamp for a backpacking trip and around camp use.

 If I actually expect to be hiking at night, I want something that is

 brighter and with longer run times.

 Press and hold until it comes on, then let go immediately.

 It should come on at the last selected level.

 If you keep holding it, it goes into blink mode and you start swearing.